-Instead of spending money and time applying chemicals to control insect pests in your garden, put those dollars towards plants that will attract insects to do the work for you.
+Instead of spending money and time applying chemicals to control insect pests in your garden, put those dollars toward plants that will attract insects to do the work for you.
 Including the right perennials, herbs and flowering annuals to create shelter and food sources for predatory insects at different life stages can make your garden a balanced and self-sufficient ecosystem.
 Similarly, you can also consult Pest Control Experts in your vicinity who can guide you on what plants to put in the garden.
-The following principles can be applied to ornamental gardens and especially vegetable gardens.
+The following principles can be applied to ornamental and vegetable gardens.

-Even organic pesticides and OMRI approved chemical controls can harm beneficial predatory insects creating a chemically dependent garden.
+Even organic pesticides and OMRI-approved chemical controls can be harmful beneficial predatory insects creating a chemically dependent garden.
 In any food web, predator animal populations take much longer to recover than prey species.
-When you treat with chemicals to wipe out aphids and accidentally kill off the ladybugs, one surviving aphid will be able to produce thousands of new aphids right away — even without a male — while the ladybugs take much longer to come back.
+When you treat with chemicals to wipe out aphids and accidentally kill off the ladybugs, one surviving aphid will be able to produce thousands of new aphids right away – even without a male – while the ladybugs take much longer to come back.
 This is how gardens become chemically dependent.

 Given a few seasons to fully develop and flourish, predatory insect populations will happily move into your garden habitat and munch those pesky slugs, caterpillars, aphids, mites, and more.